pavlovml/retriever/README.md

 * **ELASTICSEARCH_URL** *(default: `elasticsearch:9200`)*

   A URL pointing to the Elasticsearch database where image signatures are to be stored.
 If you don't want to host your own Elasticsearch cluster, consider using [AWS Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/).
 That's what we use.
-  Note: in order to allow containers linking, the default value is set to `http://elasticsearch`

 * **ELASTICSEARCH_INDEX** *(default: images)*